kanak27-star/web-dev/README.md

 # amazon-project
 Working with SuperSimpleDev

-Coding Amazon web pages on HTML-CSS codes using just Jaavascript.
+Coding Amazon web pages on HTML-CSS codes using just Javascript.